 If you want to carry that cooler Seoul night mood into something more directly usable afterward, trying a K-style beauty profile is a natural continuation.

-— How does the Some Sevit side feel different from the bridge-side walkway
+Some Sevit versus the bridge-side walkway

 The Some Sevit side is stronger when you want structure.
 Reflections, lighting, and the river edge usually read more clearly there, so Banpo’s night view feels more immediately “Seoul” in a visual sense.